RichardZhang0316/RichardZhang0316/README.md

-### Hi there 👋 I'm Richard Zhang, a sophmore from Wake Forest University majoring in Computer Science B.S. and Mathmatical Business B.S. (minoring in Statistics).
+### Hi there 👋 I'm Richard Zhang, a sophomore from Wake Forest University majoring in Computer Science B.S. and Mathematical Business B.S. (minoring in Statistics).

                                                         🎩Go Deacs!🎩